saucelabs/elemental-next/frontend/docs/3-work-with-frames/csharp.md

 ---
-title: '3: Work With Frames'
+title: "3: Work With Frames"
-id: '3-work-with-frames-csharp'
+id: "3-work-with-frames-csharp"
-contentUrl: "docs/updated-tips/work-with-frames/3-work-with-frames-csharp"
+contentUrl: "docs/work-with-frames/3-work-with-frames-csharp"
 sidebar_label: Csharp
 text: "In this tip, you'll learn how to work with frames and write tests against them.
 On occasion, we may encounter relics of the front-end world, such as frames."
 number: 3